New River Hazard Studies

 Six new multi-year river hazard studies are now underway.
-These studies will identify river hazards and produce new flood inundation and flood hazard maps for the following:
+These studies will identify river hazards and produce new flood inundation and flood hazard maps for over 560 kilometres of river across Alberta.

 The potential for flooding exists along all streams and lakes in Alberta.